-4.2.3 Services
+3.2 Services

 - a.
-In Salford, Integrated Sexual Health Services are provided by Manchester University NHS Foundation Trust.
-They operate community clinics for Tier 1 and 2 services and a 'hub' providing Tier 1, 2 and 3 services.
-There are separate young person's pathways and access arrangements.
-For more information, including online booking links see 15.1 Local Services. - b.
-Ongoing work is required to promote the use of condoms across the city, in order to control the transmission of sexually transmitted infections, and work to increase the use of all contraception, particularly long-acting reliable methods (implant or coil) to reduce the numbers of unintended conceptions among women of all ages.

-- c.
-Residents can obtain some contraception from general practices and from sexual health clinics.
-Outreach services will be developed to target vulnerable young people with the new provider, Manchester University NHS Foundation Trust. - d.
+In Salford, Integrated Sexual Health Services (ISHS) are provided by Manchester University NHS Foundation Trust.
+They operate community clinics ('spokes') for Tier 1 and 2 services and a central 'hub' providing Tier 1, 2 and 3 services.
+There are separate young person's pathways and access arrangements, and an outreach services.
+For more information, including online booking links see section 14.1. - b.
+Ongoing work is required to promote the use of condoms across the city, in order to control the transmission of sexually transmitted infections, and work to increase the use of all contraception, particularly long-acting reversible contraception (LARC) methods such as the subdermal implant or intrauterine coil to reduce the numbers of unintended conceptions among women of all ages. - c.
+Residents can obtain routine forms and some long-acting methods of contraception from general practices and from sexual health clinics.
+Outreach services have been developed to engage vulnerable individuals with the ISHS provider, Manchester University NHS Foundation Trust. - d.
 Postal self-testing kits are available to order for Salford residents through The Northern Sexual Health service, part of Manchester University NHS Foundation Trust.
-See Home Testing Kits - The Northern Sexual Health.
+See Home Testing Kits The Northern Sexual Health.
+Additionally, Salford's population at higher risk of contracting HIV or syphilis can order test kits for these STIs through SH:24.

-5. Aims, Objectives and Outcomes
+4. Aims, Objectives and Outcomes

-5.1 Aims
+4.1 Aims

-Salford City Council is commissioning and funding an emergency hormonal contraception (EHC) service to promote the use of, and maintain ease of access to, this provision in order to reduce the number of unintended conceptions amongst female residents of all ages and to encourage safer sex and the use of regular methods of contraception.
+Salford City Council is commissioning and funding an emergency hormonal contraception (EHC) service to promote the use of, and maintain ease of access to, this provision to reduce the number of unintended conceptions amongst residents of all ages, to encourage safer sex, and the use of regular methods of contraception.

-5.2 Objectives
+4.2 Objectives